nico/clangtut/tut.markdown

 The linker then can for each global list all uses.

-Interlude: `DiagnosticClient`.
-In practice needs a `HeaderSearch` object to implement `isInSystemHeader()`.
-However, many clients really only need `hasErrorOccurred()` on `Diagnostics`, so making the HS mandatory for the client (which is mandatory for D) causes grief for clients.
-But a `TextDiagnosticClient` without HS is dangerous.
-Best fix: make HS mandatory for DC, but DC not for D?

-Furthermore, `HTMLDiagnositcs` shows warnings in system headers, TextDiag doesn't.

-Better: Fold TextDiagnostics into DiagnosticClient, base stuff on that.
-Make HS mandatory for DC, etc. Problem: HS is in Lex, DC in Basic.
-Moving HS requires moving DirectoryLookup.

-Ted doesn't like this: Some DiagClients don't care about headers (if ast comes from deserializing, e.g.).
-So isInSystemHeader() really shouldn't be in DiagClient if it's only useful during lexing/pp/sema.
-Add method `DiagFromFile` to `Diagnostics` and let it check for sys-header-dom?
-If this should be disablable, add flag to `Diagnostics` (so DiagClient becomes purely presentational).

-Good: Clients do not have to take care of this

 Need to ignore globals in system headers.
 Tricky: Where to put -I files?
 Need them as users for some dirs (., proto), as system for others (python).
 For now keep them as system and whitelist `.`.
 This drops proto, but that's ok for